MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/advanced-hunting.md

 The result set has several capabilities to provide you with effective investigation, including:

-- Columns that return entity-related objects, such as Machine name, Machine ID, File name, SHA1, User, IP, and URL, are linked to their entity pages in Windows Defender Security Center.
+- Columns that return entity-related objects, such as Machine name, Machine ID, File name, SHA1, User, IP, and URL, are linked to their entity pages in Microsoft Defender Security Center.
 - You can right-click on a cell in the result set and add a filter to your written query.
 The current filtering options are **include**, **exclude** or **advanced filter**, which provides additional filtering options on the cell value.
 These cell values are part of the row set.

 ![Image of Microsoft Defender ATP Advanced hunting result set](images/atp-advanced-hunting-results-filter.png)